pallavi-poddar/dvc-demo-ghc/README-getting-data-from-dvc.md

 ```

 ### Pull Data from DVC
-(This step may require you to configure AWS creentials)
+(This step may require you to configure AWS credentials)
 ```
  DVC pull
 ```